rweald/CassandraSF-2011-Notes/keynote-future-of-cassandra.markdown

 * Twitter
 * Rackspace

-Overall trend: All analytics companies.
-Most people are not using it to store their application data but rather using it to store and process anayltics.
 Realtime layer of analytics.
-You also write the data to HDFS so that you can run batch jobs on it later.
+Traditionally used alongside HDFS and hadoop.
 Brisk changes some of this because you can run hadoop and hive and pig jobs on the cassandra data.

 Definitely has some significant support from Datastax.
 Don't think the